Extending the Kubernetes API: A comprehensive guide to Custom Resource Definitions (CRDs)

 Managing and deploying CRDs in Kubernetes can be made easier using various tools and frameworks.
 Here are some of the options:

-Building Custom Kubernetes Controllers with CRDs
+Building custom Kubernetes Controllers with CRDs

 So you've created a CRD and want to do something useful with it, like deploy an application.
 Kubernetes controllers are the key.
 Controllers watch for changes to resources and then act on them.
 They're how you'll build functionality around your new CRD.